This article is in collaboration with Destination NSW in the lead-up to next month’s Australian Open of Surfing.

 Wattamolla lies in the above-mentioned Royal National Park.
 The lagoon stretches into the ocean, making for a sweet spot for a day of swimming, eating and, if you’re willing, jumping off some of the 8-metre ledges*.

-Hike to the top of Pigeon Table Mountain
+Hike to the top of Pigeon House Mountain

 Figure 8 Pool